MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-view-the-load-on-work-centers.md

 ---
-    title: How to View Load on Work and Machine Centers
+    title: How to View Load on Work and Machine Centers | Microsoft Docs
     description: From the **Work Center** card, you can view the load on the work centers as a result of released production orders.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na